davidlormor/hawkins.io/wip/untitled.md

 Is this correct though?
 The previous code works well when the input values are controlled.
-However this class is exposed to the outside world where input is not controller.
+However this class is exposed to the outside world where input is not controlled.
 What if `assigned_to` was a `Time` instance and `due_date` was a `User` instance?
 If that happens the class would fail it's single responsibility.
 The form must gaurd against such conditions.
 A test is perfect for describing